micromouseonline/makefiles/README.md

     * ```info```: simply lists some important Makefile variables for testing.
 Included will be a list of the source and object files.
 This could get big in a more complex project.
 There is probably a way to do this with ```make``` but this seems more tailored to the needs of a particular project.
 Handy when modifying and testing the Makefile.

-More samples may folow one day.
+More samples may follow one day.